 If you are looking to work with patients, you will likely earn a doctorate in either counseling or clinical psychology.
 As part of the doctoral program, you will participate in an internship to get hands-on, real-world experience.
 A doctorate in psychology program can take anywhere from four to seven years, depending upon which degree option you choose (a PsyD often takes less time than a PhD), and how long it takes you to work through your courses and internship.
 Upon completion of the doctorate in psychology program, you will need to complete your state’s requirements for licensure before you can practice professionally.

 To become a psychiatrist: The primary difference in the educational background of these two groups is that psychiatrists require medical training, whereas psychologists do not.
 To become a psychiatrist, you will need to attend medical school and earn an M.D.
-Most medical school programs take four years; following completion of the M.D., you will need another four years of residency training to become a psychiatrist.
+Most medical school programs take four years; following completion of the M.D., you will typically need another four years of residency training to become a psychiatrist.
 During this time, many candidates choose a subspecialty or concentration area to focus their studies.
 To work as a professional psychiatrist, you must be licensed as a physician in your state.

 The differences in education lead to different treatment focuses for each discipline.
 Whereas psychologists focus on behavioral approaches, using psychological tests and therapy to diagnose and treat patients, psychiatrists treat patients from a medical standpoint, focusing on disorders as a chemical imbalance in the brain.

 Psychologists treat their patients using therapy.
 The word “therapy” – especially in conjunction with the word “psychologist” – conjures up images of a patient lying on a couch sharing their feelings.
 This is a very limited view, however.
-Psychologists use a variety of therapies, based upon years of research, to treat patients.
+Psychologists use a variety of therapies, based upon years of research, to treat patients1.
 This variety includes:

 - Cognitive therapy